-River, stream and creek watersheds most at risk have been identified through the National Fish Habitat Action Plan processes, including the 2010 report and companion data viewer already discussed.47 These waters represent those most potentially impacted by the following human activities:
+River, stream and creek watersheds most at risk have been identified through the National Fish Habitat Action Plan processes, including the 2010 report and companion data viewer already discussed.56 These waters represent those most potentially impacted by the following human activities:

-- Urban/Human settlement (urban land use, human population density, road density) - Livestock and grazing (pasture and hay in the watershed) - Agriculture (row crop agriculture in the watershed) - Point source pollution data (National Pollution Discharge Elimination Sites, Toxic Release Inventory sites, and National Superfund sites); - Habitat fragmentation (dams and road crossings) and - Mine density.
+- Urban/Human settlement (urban land use, human population density, road density) - Livestock and grazing (pasture and hay in the watershed) - Agriculture (landscape scale expanses cleared of native vegetation and topography leveled for row crops in the watershed) - Point source pollution data (National Pollution Discharge Elimination Sites, Toxic Release Inventory sites, and National Superfund sites); - Habitat fragmentation (dams and road crossings) and - Mine density.

-Development that occurs along the bottom of or adajcent to streams, wetlands, marshes, such as water and wastewater lines and other pipeline crossings, also contribute to habitat degradation.
+Development that occurs along the bottom of or adjacent to streams, wetlands, marshes, such as water and wastewater lines and other pipeline crossings, also contribute to habitat degradation.
 Because aquatic and terrestrial resources are ecologically related, and the impacts assessed through the NFHAP process include many terrestrial sources, these sites also represent opportunities for terrestrial conservation actions.

-In many instances, surface water has its origins below the surface, just as the water stored in the aquifers below the ground has flowed or percolated downward from the land's surface at some point in the past.
-Instream water quality and quantity from all surface waters are extremely important as they eventually support estuary health.
-49
+In many instances, surface water has its origins below the surface, just as the water stored in the aquifers below the ground has flowed or percolated downward from the land's surface at some point in the past.57 Instream water quality and quantity from all surface waters are extremely important as they eventually support estuary health.58